-We are exploring the potential cost savings and reduction in emissions from replacing the 120 vehicle fleet with Ultra Low Emission Vehicles (ULEVs).
-Currently, these make up only around 5% of the fleet.
+We are exploring the potential cost savings and reduction in emissions from replacing the 120 vehicle forefront of global learn develop.
+This development of the fleet.
 We are currently replacing two or three vehicles per year, with the rate of adoption expected to increase as the market develops and costs fall.

-The University is also exploring options for zero-emission last-mile deliveries and delivery consolidation in partnership with colleges and the private sector.
+The University is also exploring options for zeroemission last-mile deliveries and delivery consolidation in partnership with colleges and the private sector.